 After the student has passed the final oral examination in defense of the thesis, the student must incorporate any agreed-upon changes or corrections before presenting it to the Major Professor for final review and signature of the bookplate.
 MSU only accepts electronic dissertations submitted via ProQuest.
 The instructions for electronic submissions are available from http://grad.msu.edu/etd/.
 The target date for the FINAL APPROVAL of an electronic Thesis or Dissertation to the Graduate School for graduating the semester of that submission is FIVE working days prior to the first day of classes for the next semester.
 Be aware that a submission via ProQuest does not mean that the document has been ACCEPTED.
 The review process is interactive and final approval can take anywhere from a few hours to weeks, depending upon the extent of the necessary revisions and how diligent the author is when making the necessary revisions.

 Graduation on the semester of the electronic submission is only guaranteed if the document is APPROVED on or before the target date for that semester.

-The student is also required to provide the Department with a hardbound copy of the final thesis.
-By tradition, the student also provides a hardbound copy for their Major Professor and to other members of the Guidance Committee upon request.
+The student is also required to provide the Department with a PDF of the final thesis.